kubos/kubos/docs/mission-dev/mission-needs.rst

 Telemetry Collection
 --------------------

-Since all services are passive, it falls to an application to collect and store telemetry in the telemetry database service.
+Since all :ref:`services are passive <service-docs>`, it falls to an application to collect and store telemetry in the telemetry database service.
+Generally, this should poll all hardware services on a regular basis and pull all available telemetry.
+A 1 minute polling cycle is generally sufficient for most telemetry items.

-Kubos provides an `example of this application, <#####>` and augmenting it for your mission should be simple given that all hardware services follow the service outline.
+..
+TODO: merge the example app and update to say this: "Kubos provides an `example of this application, <#####>`__ and augmenting it for your mission should be simple given that all hardware services follow the service outline."

 Housekeeping
 ------------